ruyot/shopiverse/README.md

 - [ ] Automated hotspot detection
 - [ ] Smart analytics insights

----

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

----

-## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

----

 ## 💡 Why Shopiverse?

 > *"The future of retail isn't just online or offline — it's everywhere."*